Wishmasterflo/Firmware_flasher/README.md

 - XXX5 = Global/NA

 # Flashing procedure
-Download the firmware zip file for your Device and Region from the download link.
+Download the firmware zip file for your Device and Region from the download link above.
-The firmware zip file can be flashed from a custom recovery via adb sideload or flash it directly from Storage on the Phone from a custom recovery.
+The firmware zip file can be flashed from a custom recovery via adb sideload or it can be directly flashed from the Internal Storage on the Phone (using TWRP/Orangefox)
 It gets flashed to both slots so no need to flash it twice!
 Disable your Virusscanner on Windows before adb sideloading the file!
-If you get an error Message that your device is not supported and you know you have the correct Firmware file for your device please try with another recovery (I always recommend Orangefox recovery if avbailable for your device as it will set the device name correctly in recovery).

 # Features
  - automatic detection of RAM type